Hako1997/page-2/content/authors/admin/_index.md

     url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include _Power System Resilience_, _Renewable Energy Integration_, _Interdependent Transportation and Power Systems_, and _Optimization Methods Applied in Power Systems_.

 # Interests to show in About widget
 interests: